TRIQS/triqs/doc/reference/gfs/py/full.rst

 =========================   ===========================  ===========================================================================
 Name                        Type                         Meaning
 =========================   ===========================  ===========================================================================
-__BlockIndicesList          string                       The python repr of the list of blocks, e.g.  ('up', 'down') __Name                      string                       Name of the Green's function block __Note                      string                       Note For each block name         type of the block            The Block Green's function
+indices                     string                       The python repr of the list of blocks, e.g.  ('up', 'down') name                        string                       Name of the Green's function block note                        string                       Note For each block name         type of the block            The Block Green's function
 =========================   ===========================  ===========================================================================